Russia agrees to extend Ukraine grain deal in a boost for global food security

 Turkey and the U.N. brokered the breakthrough accord with the warring sides last summer, which came with a separate agreement to facilitate shipments of Russian food and fertilizer that Moscow insists hasn’t been applied.

-Russia had set a Thursday deadline for its concerns to be ironed out or had threatened to bow out.
-Such brinkmanship isn’t new: With a similar extension in the balance in March, Russia unilaterally decided to renew the deal for just 60 days instead of the 120 days outlined in the agreement.
+Russia had threatened to bow out if its concerns were not ironed out by Thursday.
+Such brinkmanship isn’t new: With a similar extension in the balance in March, Russia unilaterally decided to renew the deal for a similar 60 days instead of the 120 days outlined in the agreement.

-Russian Foreign Ministry spokeswoman Maria Zakharova confirmed the extension, but neither she nor Erdogan immediately commented on any concessions Moscow may have received.
+Russian Foreign Ministry spokeswoman Maria Zakharova confirmed the extension and that problems would need to be resolved “at the technical level.”
+Neither she nor Erdogan mentioned any concessions Moscow may have received.

 “We will continue our efforts to ensure that all the conditions of the agreement are fulfilled so that it continues in the next period,” said Erdogan, who announced the highly anticipated decision two days after being forced into a runoff in Turkey’s presidential election.